samuel-ping/personal-website-v1/README.md

 - ~~It looks so ugly on mobile!!!
 Responsive web design?
 Scaling stuff to device dimensions?~~
 - ~~Navbar broken on smaller screens!~~
 - ~~Changed accent color from purple to red~~

+### Note to self on updating website:

+1. push changes
+2. bring other branch up to date with the one you just pushed changes to using git rebase
+3. push changes for updated branch